 The supermarkets try their best to inspire recipes and cooking but they just can’t get the formula right.

-Since we arrived into NZ we have been trying to find different ways to get out of going to the supermarket.
+Since we arrived in NZ we have been trying to find different ways to get out of going to the supermarket.
 We have been delighted to discover kiwis love the local markets (pretty much every town has its own) but have still been finding ourselves needing a trip to the supermarket on a weekly basis.

-We have heard about food/meal kits delivery services that operate from a subscription-based service (they are popular in London but in Cornwall they are rare) and I am sure all you have too (unless you have been hiding under a rock!) and in the three years we have been here they have gained in popularity in NZ so we decided enough was enough we had to try them!
+We have heard about food/meal kits delivery services that operate from a subscription-based service (they are popular in London but in Cornwall they are rare) and I am sure all you have to (unless you have been hiding under a rock!) and in the three years we have been here they have gained in popularity in NZ so we decided enough was enough we had to try them!

 We have already written about the cost of living in New Zealand and food costs as we soon discovered are more expensive here than in the UK, so if the price is higher why not eat in style?!

 We decided to try the three big players in the meal kit market WOOP, HelloFresh and My Food Bag, and here is our review.

 Disclaimer: This article wouldn’t be possible without the assistance of WOOP, HelloFresh & My Food Bag who kindly let us try a food kit for a week.

 My Food Bag.

 Understandably the pioneers of the industry who have been around since 2013 when New Zealand’s Masterchef winner Nadia Lim became the ‘face’ of My Food Bag.
 With an excellent team behind her, they have created a great brand, you can’t help but fall in love with the website and the ideology behind the brand.
 As a couple in our 30’s, we decided to opt for the 4-night Gourmet Bag option that both fitted our eating styles as well as budget.